 You want to find an organic brand.
 The bottle should list very few ingredients and clearly state what they all are.

-The best way to get aloe vera gel would be to make your own from an aloe vera plant and keeping it in the fridge.
-By doing this you will be sure to stay stocked up in aloe vera gel that is all natural and preservative free!
+The best way to get aloe vera would be to make your own from an aloe vera plant and keeping it in the fridge or simply squeeze out the gel from the aloe vera leaves and use immediately.
+By doing this you will be sure to stay stocked up on natural and preservative free raw aloe vera gel!

 And really, there’s no better option than to be able to harvest the ingredient yourself.
 By doing that you are guaranteed to get the best quality product!

 Promotes Hair Growth

 One of the greatest aloe vera benefits for hair is its ability to encourage hair growth.

 Aloe vera contributes to increased blood flow circulation to the scalp.
 This results in more hair growth.
 The more blood flow that you have coming to your scalp regularly the more nourished your hair will be.
 This boosts hair growth! [ref]